bstollnitz/aml-command/README.md

 run_id=$(az ml job create -f cloud/job.yml --query name -o tsv)
 ```

-Go to the Azure ML Studio and wait until the job completes.
+Go to the Azure ML Studio and wait until the Job completes.
 You don't need to download the trained model, but here's how you would do it if you wanted to:

 ```